 - Another way to remove clovers from your yard, would be to deprive them of sun and oxygen through covering them with a sheet, such a garbage bag.
 Ensure that it is secured to the ground so it doesn’t blow away.
 The risk is that this will kill just about everything beneath it, which means you need to be sure it is a large patch of clovers, as to not damage your grass.

 - Lastly, vinegar will kill the clovers, as it raises their pH level beyond their tolerance.
 This is an easy and cheap method, but you need to be careful when applying this as well, because it can affect other plants.

-Recipe: Mix a gallon with an ounce of dish soap and spray on the clovers.
+Looking to avoid pesticides, here's a homemade recipe to use instead: Mix a gallon with an ounce of dish soap and spray on the clovers.